IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_end_of_semester_deliverables.md

 ## (OPTIONAL instead of PDF) END OF SEMESTER BOOK REQUIREMENTS

-This should be compiled using Adobe InDesign.
-The visual foundation principles we have been learning all semester should be present.
+This should be compiled using **Adobe InDesign**.

-See the end of semester pdf requirements above and adopt them in book format instead IF YOU WANT EXTRA CREDIT (EXCEPT do not include assessments in the book.
-Direct message deangela the assessments on Slack as pdfs).
+See the end of semester pdf requirements above and adopt them in book format instead IF YOU WANT EXTRA CREDIT.

 I highly suggest blurb
 * [Blurb Formats and Pricing](http://www.blurb.com/create/book/pricing#color-pocket) ($4.95 plus shipping)